CumulusNetworks/docs/content/cumulus-netq-24/Cumulus-NetQ-UI-User-Guide/Monitor-Network-Performance/Monitor-the-BGP-Service.md

     {{<figure src="/images/netq/ntwk-svcs-all-bgp-large-summary-tab-past-week-230.png" width="500">}}

     You can now see whether there are significant differences between this time and the original time.
-If the changes are unexpected, you can investigate further by looking at another time frame, determining if more nodes are now running BGP than previously, looking for changes in the topology, and so forth.
+If the changes are unexpected, you can investigate further by looking at another timeframe, determining if more nodes are now running BGP than previously, looking for changes in the topology, and so forth.

 ### View Devices with the Most Unestablished BGP Sessions